/ HALion Developer Resource / HALion Script / Diving Deeper /

 4. Go to the MediaBay and load a preset from the library.

-The protected layers cannot be accessed in the Program Tree any longer.
+Notice how the protected layers cannot be accessed in the Program Tree any longer.

 Applying the Layer Protection Manually